IT-Urbancrest/urbancrest-knowledge/knowledge/next-steps/how-do-i-join-a-small-group.md

 ## Detailed Answer

-If you are interested in joining a Small Group, the best first step is to fill out a Connect Card or use the Small Groups link when available.
+If you are interested in joining a Small Group, the best first step is to fill out a Connect Card or go to https://urbancrest.churchcenter.com/groups.
 A staff member or ministry leader can help you find a group that fits your stage of life, schedule, and location.

 ## Urbancrest Information